Safety and Wellness

 Each student has their own network of adults who provide individualized support.
 The dorm-based advisor is the point person; they work with a student’s teachers, coaches, work supervisors, and academic coaches, and others.
 Together, they keep their eyes on students throughout the day without interfering with the necessary work of building independence.
 A student’s Partnership of 12 naturally evolves over the course of the student’s experience at NMH.

 The dorm-based advisor works with a small group of students each academic year.
 The advisor is the point person for each student.
-They are the first point of contact for parents who have questions or concerns about their student’s life at NMH.
+They are the first point of contact for families who have questions or concerns about their student’s life at NMH.
 Significant time for advising is built into the weekly schedule ensuring frequent touchpoints between advisor and advisee beyond those that naturally happen in the dorm, dining hall and in passing throughout each day on campus.

 Students meet regularly with their SLS advisor(s) for group conversations about non-academic issues that are relevant in teens’ lives.
 They are designed to help students become more responsible, thoughtful, and compassionate.
 Topics include diversity and social justice, self-care, healthy relationships and boundaries, teen sexuality, and consent, among others.

 All ninth graders are required to take a one-term health and wellness class.
 They meet twice a week, considering topics such as campus resources, the teenage brain, reproductive anatomy, nutrition, substance use, gender and sexuality, healthy relationships, and sexual decision making.
 NMH works with Dr. Suniya Luther, a professor of psychology at Arizona State University (formerly of Columbia University and Yale University), on tracking NMH student behavior around sexuality, gender, substance use, and a range of other wellness issues, with the goal of developing new programs and updating existing ones to better support students.